PEI Electricity

 About

-This website shows the current total electricity load on Prince Edward Island compared to the current total local wind energy generation and local fossil fuel generation.
+This website shows the current total electricity load on Prince Edward Island compared to the current total local wind energy generation, local solar generation, local fossil fuel generation, and energy imported from New Brunswick via submarine cable.
 All are measured in megawatts (MW).

 The gray arrows above each column indicate whether the current value is higher or lower than the previous report.